nyckoo/margocore/README.md

 ## Future Plans
 Although project is at very early stage, the further plans are:
 - ANN build to improve eq matching
-- Web app along wih user interface
+- Web app along with user interface

 ## Technologies &amp; frameworks
 - Python